HoldenVH/EffectivePotato/README.md

 # Team EffectivePotato -- Holden Higgins, Vivien Lee, Shaina Peters, Arif Roktim
 Far better than an ineffective potato

+## Overview
+APIs used: Cleverbot, IBM Watson text to speech, IBM Watson tone analyzer

+The user inputs what they want to say to Cleverbot, and Cleverbot will return a response to what the user wrote.
+Cleverbot’s response will then be passed into the Watson text-to-speech API, ultimately allowing the user to download an audio file of Cleverbot’s response in spoken format.

 ## Dependencies
 You need the requests library
 First make a virtual environment and activate it.
 Then install the requests library.